-Infrastructure Grants
+Infrastructure & Safety Grants

 Nonprofit organizations focus tremendous energy and resources on fulfilling their mission.
 Meanwhile, many struggle to cover needs that are less visible – such as office equipment, technology upgrades, and building repairs.
-The Broadview’s Infrastructure Grant was created to help fill the gap.
+The Broadview Infrastructure Grant was created to help fill the gap.

 Since the Infrastructure Grant was established in 2021, we have gained valuable insights from applicants to identify a need we are passionate about advocating for, Safety.
 We believe that safety is a basic human right and that is why we are proud to offer the Broadview Safety Initiative Grant.